The Bankrate promise

 First, though, make sure you have enough cash set aside to cover three to six months of your living expenses.
-Your emergency funds should go into your MMA.
+It’s best to keep an emergency fund in a safe, protected account — like an MMA — rather than invest it in riskier vehicles.
 Once you meet that threshold, you can consider other, higher-growth opportunities.

 Where to maximize your money market account earnings

 The best money market account rates are often found at online banks.
 Without big branch networks to maintain, online banks can usually afford to pay a higher yield.
 You can also find competitive rates at credit unions.